rootstrap/blog/content/django-vs-flask.md

 ## Main features
 - Django has a very powerful ORM that exposes a lot of SQL to the python programming language.
-- Authentication and Authorization built-in, without any extra configuration.
+- It has Authentication and Authorization built-in, without the need for any extra configuration.
 - A built-in admin site.
 - A built-in mailing system.